 Ingredients Needed

-- Idli rice soaked in water overnight - Idli rice is made with parboiled rice, it is short with a bulge and is white.
+- Idli rice - soak in water overnight - Idli rice is made with parboiled rice, which is short with a bulge and is white.

 - Split black gram (urad dal ) soaked in water overnight